Cowboy Bebop: The Movie: Plot

 A few days before Halloween on Mars, Faye witnesses an unidentified terrorist blow up a tanker truck while chasing another bounty.
 The blast spreads an unknown pathogen that kills and sickens numerous people.
 The Martian government offers an astounding 300 million Woolong bounty for the culprit's capture, which the crew is highly eager to earn.
 Faye and Edward identify the terrorist as Vincent Volaju, a soldier believed to have been killed on Titan.
 Vincent survived a test of the same pathogen he unleashed, having been immunized, but amnesia and hallucinations have since driven him insane.

-Jet learns that the pathogen is a nanomachine, a biological weapon that has been illegally manufactured by Cherious Medical, a pharmaceutical company.
-Spike encounters Cherious's agent Elektra Ovirowa and attempts to capture Vincent, but Vincent throws him off a train and then releases another cloud of nanomachines.
-Everyone else on the train dies, except for Elektra, who was immunized when in a relationship with Vincent.
+Jet learns that the pathogen is a nanomachine that poses as lymphocytes in the body, a biological weapon that has been illegally manufactured by Cherious Medical, a pharmaceutical company.
+Spike encounters Cherious's agent Electra Ovilo and attempts to capture Vincent, but Vincent throws him off a train and then releases another cloud of nanomachines.
+Everyone else on the train dies, except for Electra, who was immunized when in a relationship with Vincent.
 She gives a sample of her blood to a friend at Cherious Medical, and they prepare a stock of vaccine.

 Vincent intends to explode giant jack-o'-lantern balloons full of nanomachines at the Halloween parade, which will kill everyone on Mars.
 Jet recruits a gang of aged crop-duster pilots to scatter the vaccine and Faye hijacks the city's weather-control systems to cause rain, assisting in the vaccine's spread.
 Spike confronts Vincent and the two fight to a standstill.
 The nanomachines are released, but Spike gets cured by the vaccine.
-Vincent prepares to kill Spike, but is shot by Elektra.
-Vincent and Elektra remember their time together as he dies.
+Vincent prepares to kill Spike, but is shot by Electra.
+Vincent and Electra remember their time together as he dies.
 Afterwards, the Bebop crew return to their normal lives.